Can Peptides Really Help Your Hair Grow?

 There’s sound science and published research supporting this concept.

 You might’ve heard some buzz about peptides in your skincare, and now they're popping up in hair care too.
-The question is: do they actually work?
+Do they actually work?
 The short answer is yes!
 Peptides can support hair health and growth, but how effective they are depends on the type of peptide, how they’re formulated, and what’s going on with your body, including genetics, hormones, and even stress.

 Let’s break it down together.